forwardemail/email-templates/README.md

 ### Open Email Previews in Firefox

-The `preview` option can be a custom Object of options to pass along to [opn's options][opn-options].
+The `preview` option can be a custom Object of options to pass along to [open's options][open-options].

 > Firefox example: